Hydroforming

-If electrodes are used to vaporize the fluid explosively in an arc this would describe a similar process known as electrohydraulic forming.
+Electrohydraulic forming uses electrodes to vaporize the fluid explosively in an arc to deform the working material.

 Main process variants

 Sheet hydroforming

 This process is based on the 1950s patent for hydramolding by Fred Leuthesser, Jr. and John Fox of the Schaible Company of Cincinnati, Ohio in the United States.
 It was originally used in producing kitchen spouts.
 This was done because in addition to the strengthening of the metal, hydromolding also produced less "grainy" parts, allowing for easier metal finishing.

 In sheet hydroforming there are bladder forming (where there is a bladder that contains the liquid; no liquid contacts the sheet) and hydroforming where the fluid contacts the sheet (no bladder).
 Bladder forming is sometimes called flexforming.
 Flexforming is mostly used for low volume productions, as in the aerospace field.

 Forming with the fluid in direct contact with the part can be done either with a male solid punch (this version is sometimes called hydro-mechanical deep drawing) or with a female solid die.

 In hydro-mechanical deep drawing, a work piece is placed on a draw ring (blank holder) over a male punch then a hydraulic chamber surrounds the work piece and a relatively low initial pressure seats the work piece against the punch.
 The punch then is raised into the hydraulic chamber and pressure is increased to as high as 100 MPa (15000 psi) which forms the part around the punch.
 Then the pressure is released and punch retracted, hydraulic chamber lifted, and the process is complete.

 Among these techniques hydraulic bulge testing allows for an increased work hardening of sheet material by distinctive stretching operations and provides better shape accuracy for complex parts.
 Hence, by selecting proper material and the forming parameters for hydraulic sheet bulging study one can determine Forming Limit Curves (FLCs).